White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Buyback Prices

-Buyers pay for pure gold content, color doesn't matter:
+Buyers pay for pure metal content, color doesn't matter:

 14K (any color):

-- Buyback: Based on gold spot price minus dealer margin
+- Buyback: Based on the spot price minus dealer margin

 18K (any color):

-- Buyback: Based on gold spot price minus dealer margin
+- Buyback: Based on the spot price minus dealer margin

 Important: Color doesn't affect price.
 Rose, yellow, white - same buyback rate.